ValdemarOrn/SharpSoundDevice/Quickstart.md

 ### Demo 1a
 *The following is code that implements a very simple gain control plugin.
 It has one stereo input, one stereo output, two parameters that control the volume of the left and right channels and a single program.
 This is ALL the code you need to compile.*

+*The following code is slightly out of date, it does not contain a required method that was added in version 1.4.1*

     using System;
     using System.Collections.Generic;
     using System.Linq;